sarfraj-alam/sarfraj-alam/README.md

   -To make my dreams true and to achieve success in my life.

 ### Achievements :
-- 🔭 I’m currently working on Machine Learning and Software Development using Python.
+- 🔭 I’m currently working on Machine Learning using Python.
 - 🌱 I’m currently learning Web Developement.
 - 👯 I’m looking to collaborate on any idea.
 - 💬 Ask me about Python.